-Whenever possible, user accounts are personalized, e.g. tied to the identity of one specific user.
+Whenever possible, user profiles are personalized, e.g. tied to the identity of one specific user.

-Wherever possible, user accounts use a single authentication provider (such as Google ID) and single credentials.
+Wherever possible, user profiles use a single authentication provider (such as Google ID) and single credentials.
 Multi-factor authentication is enabled when supported by the authentication provider.

-The user is responsible for the protection of the authentication means (username, password, means of multi-factor authentication) and all actions performed under their account.
-The administrator of the IT system / application is responsible for the use and protection of technical accounts.
+The user is responsible for the protection of the authentication means (username, password, means of multi-factor authentication) and all actions performed under their profile.
+The administrator of the IT system / application is responsible for the use and protection of technical profiles.

 Our audit logs meet NIST SP800-53 AU-3 requirements.
 We store logs related to system and applications events and also related to any user activity within their Memsource account.
 We have centralized log management in the form of a third-party service.

 Audit logs are available to Memsource engineers and can be provided upon request.

 Login history (including IP address, country and user agent identification) is available to each user and accessible via the UI.

 All communication is encrypted in Memsource by default.
 This includes communication between Memsource servers and the user's web browser as well as the Memsource Editor for Desktop and the Memsource Mobile application.

 The connection to Memsource is encrypted using the latest security standards and best practices.
 The connection uses TLS 1.2.
 The identity of the connection to Memsource is verified by a secure certification authority.